microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/monthlyuserinsightmetricsroot.md

 ---
 title: "monthlyUserInsightsMetricsRoot resource type"
-description: "Represents a container for summaries of monthly user activities on apps registered in your tenant configured for Microsoft Entra External ID for customers."
+description: "Represents a container for summaries of monthly user activities on apps registered in your tenant that is configured for Microsoft Entra External ID for customers."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"